Beyond the Boardroom

 Dave: The number of transactions complete by Canadian companies in emerging markets and economies is on the rise.
 It has increased by more than 360 percent since 2003.
 This is presenting directors with new and unique challenges and opportunities.
 The fact is tapping into emerging role growth can offer world-class deal opportunities - but this doesn’t come risk free.

 I am Dave Forster, PwC managing partner for the GTA and your guest host for today’s podcasts on achieving growth beyond borders.
-I am pleased to have with me today, from PwC, John Nyholt, national leader of our Transaction Services practice; and Brenda Eprile, national leader of our Regulatory Advisory Services practice.
+I am pleased to have with me today, from PwC, John Nyholt, former national leader of our Transaction Services practice; and Brenda Eprile, national leader of our Regulatory Advisory Services practice.
 We also have two special guests, DJ Peterson, the director of Corporate Advisory Services for Eurasia Group, one of the world’s leading geopolitical risk advisory firms, and joining us by phone David Beatty, chair of Inmet Mining and Western Coal, and director at the Bank of Montreal and First Service Corporation.
 Welcome everyone.

 I am going to make my way around the table with some questions.
 First to John Nyholt, I’ll start with you.
 We see that emerging markets like South America and India are really taking off for Canadian companies in terms of deal making with activity increasing almost fourfold in the last two years, what factors are influencing this growth projection.